gauthamdv/knn-classifier/README.md

 ## ⚡ Usage

 1. Prepare the data using `data-preprocessing.py`.
-2. Open and run `knn-classify.ipynb` to train and evaluate KNN models.
+2. Open and run `knn-classify.ipynb` to train, evaluate, and cross-validate KNN models.
+3. Compare results and select the best-performing model.
-3. Check saved plots and models in their respective folders.
+4. Check saved plots and models in their respective folders.

 ---